-The chronic tonsillitis is when the infection keeps on repeating itself for quite a number of times.
+Compare to the acute tonsillitis, the chronic one is when the infection keeps on repeating itself for quite a number of times.
 And due to the infection being repeated so many numbers of times it results in the formation of small packets near the tonsils which is actually the storehouse of the bacteria which is causing it.
 There are different stones which are present in those packets which have a foul smell as it contains high concentrations of sulfa and when these stones are broken usually because a lot of bad smell in their mouth and it forms a source of constant irritation in the throat of the people suffering from chronic tonsillitis.

 There are many medications which are given by doctors for the problems associated with tonsillitis but there are many people who try out different home remedies to rectify the problem of tonsillitis such as the salt water gargles which is quite effective.